FREQUENTLY ASKED QUESTIONS

-You'll have full permission for printing, ads, and online personal use.
+You'll have permission for printing, ads, and online personal use.

-Credit to Jeni Jo Photography is never required, but always greatly appreciated. @jenijophoto on Facebook and Instagram.
+Credit to Jeni Jo Photography is not required, but always appreciated. @jenijophoto on Facebook and Instagram.

 Want to read more about preparing for sessions, etc?
 Check out my informational blog posts here!